Abhay and Rani Bang: Non-communicable diseases

 Abhay and Rani Bang and their team at SEARCH work on non-communicable diseases, as those are emerging as a priority area.
-A study conducted by SEARCH in 86 villages of Gadchiroli district has shown that rural people fall prey to lifestyle diseases like stroke which emerged as the most frequent cause of death.
-One in seven (14%) deaths in these villages occurs due to stroke, showing that the places like Gadchiroli are now passing through an 'epidemiological transition'.
+A study conducted by SEARCH in 86 villages of Gadchiroli district has shown that rural people are affected by lifestyle diseases like stroke which emerged as the most frequent cause of death.
+One-in-seven (14%) deaths in these villages occurs due to stroke, showing that places like Gadchiroli are now passing through an 'epidemiological transition'.
 87.3% stroke deaths occurred at home, indicating that rural people do not approach hospitals for treatment.
 Taking the study ahead, the SEARCH team now plans to test village-based solutions to minimize deaths caused due to stroke in Gadchiroli villages in collaboration with the UK's Wellcome Trust and the Department of Biotechnology of the Government of India.
 Yogeshwar Kalkonde – Neurologist and Senior Research Officer at SEARCH – is the main author of the study.
 The team also included three young MBBS doctors from NIRMAN.
 The study was published in July 2015 in Stroke, an international journal published by the American Stroke and Heart Association, and was presented at the 5th International Conference on Neurology and Epidemiology, held between 18 and 20 November 2015 in Australia.

 In a study published in Economic and Political Weekly, Bang and SEARCH team members showed that the rural and tribal district of Gadchiroli was spending approximately ₹73.4 crore annually on consuming tobacco and related products.
 More than 50% of the population was consuming tobacco.
 SEARCH has been conducting programs to spread awareness regarding the ill effects of tobacco use and providing de-addiction services.
 The Maharashtra state government has formed a 12-member task force under chief minister Devendra Fadnavis for creating awareness about ill effects of using tobacco products and Abhay Bang is an advisor in the force.
 It will concentrate on Gadchiroli district for the first three years (2015–2018).
 A committee has also been constituted under the Gadchiroli District Collector for implementing the plans devised by the task force.
 A representative of Bang's organization SEARCH will be a member of the committee.
-According to Bang, spread of information and awareness for prevention, initiation of village committees and urban ward committees, implementation of laws and regulations, treatment for de-addiction, counseling via NGOs and stimulation of an alcohol and tobacco free environment in government offices, schools, colleges, markets etc., will be the methods used by the task force.
+According to Bang, spread of information and awareness for prevention, initiation of village committees and urban ward committees, implementation of laws and regulations, treatment for de-addiction, counselling via NGOs and stimulation of an alcohol and tobacco free environment in government offices, schools, colleges, markets etc., will be the methods used by the task force.